 Yes, we have received a contract for the metro in Maharashtra.

 What kind of module do you use, and is domestically manufactured or imported?

 We use a mixture of modules.
 We are now evaluating companies in India, but the cells are coming from outside India.
 We are manufacturing sufficient amounts here now.
 For the modules, we have tried a flexible module, and so we are moving towards flexible panels.
-Companies like Merlin Solar technologies in the U.S. who have flexible busbars helps to reduce the loss per cell.
+One company in the U.S. who have flexible busbars helps to reduce the loss per cell.
 We use a mix of flexible and rigid modules, made of monocrystalline silicon.